dotnet/docs/docs/standard/linq/scope-default-namespaces.md

 ---
 title: "Scope of default namespaces - LINQ to XML"
-description: Find out the proper and the improper way of querying an XML tree that has a default namespace. ms.date: 07/20/2015
+description: Default namespaces as represented in the XML tree aren't in scope for queries.
+Here are proper and improper ways of querying them. ms.date: 07/20/2015
 dev_langs:
   - "csharp"